 Whether you are a businessman or a buddha, pain is inevitable.
 There is no way to avoid it.
 Just by virtue of being in a human body there will be some pain.
 Trying to avoid pain will only create more suffering.
 Embrace pain to release yourself from suffering.

 Suffering comes from your story about what is happening in your life and less about what is actually happening.
 What is happening is simply what is happening.
 The suffering part comes from all your interpretations and meanings about the experience.
 Change your story and the way you are interpreting reality and you begin to change your reality.
 When you change your reality within yourself you shift your experience of your reality outside.
 Once you understand this, you only suffer if you choose to.

-Blackson asks, “What stories are you making up about yourself, your life, your partner, your current experience that is causing you suffering?”
+Blackson asks, “What stories are you making up about yourself, your life, your partner, or your current experience that is causing you suffering?”

 And can you change those stories to find more freedom and happiness?
-Those who are truly emotionally “free” can learn to cultivate happiness and inner peace in any circumstances, and still pursue their dreams, looking to create a life that is more and more full and satisfying over time.
+Those who are truly emotionally “free” can learn to cultivate happiness and inner peace in any circumstance, and still pursue their dreams, looking to create a life that is more and more full and satisfying over time.

 Learning to Flow With Life

 Buddhism also teaches that “the only thing permanent is change.”
-Life is constant flux, constant motion.
+Life is in constant flux, in constant motion.
 When we grow attached to keeping things a certain way, we suffer.
 When we fight with reality the way that it is, we suffer.

 I have always loved this quote from Byron Katie: “When I argue with reality, I lose, but only 100% of the time.”

-Amen to that!
+Amen to that.
 Can we learn to love what is?
 While continuing to pursue our biggest dreams of the moment, and just having fun with it?
 This is another kind of freedom.